marlonbarrios/actants_apps_interfaces/README.md

 # Actants: Apps, interfaces, seeds and vectors

 I try to list here all the apps that I use in installions and performances!
-They show alonk to the ode repository and also to the live app!
+They show links to code repositories and also to the live apps!

 ## Body Proximities